Friday, March 7, 2008

 1 teaspoon dried thyme

-1 1/2 cup water, or more as needed
+1 1/2 cup water or vegetable broth, or more as needed

 3 tablespoons soy sauce